tdwg/constitution/constitution.md

 ### 5.1 Composition

 TDWG is governed by an Executive Committee consisting of ten officers elected from and by the membership (the Chair, Deputy Chair, Secretary, Treasurer, and six Representatives), and the chairs of the TDWG Functional Subcommittees, who serve *ex officio*, as defined in Articles 6 and 7.
+At no time shall a majority of the Executive Committee, as a whole or in quorum, be composed of individuals who have familial or business relationships.

 ### 5.2 Roles and responsibilities